 Check your user manual to see if both appliances are safe to use on a joint circuit

-- Every kitchen appliance is different.
-Local laws and internet guides can give you an idea of what’s safe or not.
-But, there are so many different appliances out there.
+• Every kitchen appliance is different.
+Local laws and internet guides can give you an idea of what’s safe.
+But there are so many different appliances out there.
 It would be impossible to make a list of what you can and can’t do for each one.
-The user’s guide will state if it is safe to use your appliance in a joint circuit.
+The user’s guide will state whether using your appliance in a joint circuit is safe.

-- You must know how many amps are in your circuit.
+• You must know how many amps are in your circuit.
 Your user guide will be able to tell you how many amps your appliance uses.
-With that information, you can check the maximum amp allowance for your circuit.
-If two appliances would exceed that limit, it would be best to put them on separate circuits.
+Once you know your microwave and fridge’s exact amp information, you can check the maximum amp allowance for your circuit.
+If two appliances exceed the circuit’s amp allowance, putting them on separate circuits would be best.

-But remember!
-Looking at the user manual is important.
-But, your final decision should always be in harmony with your local electrical code.
+Looking at the user manual is important, but your final decision should always be in harmony with your local electrical code.

 You Live in an Old Home